National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Negligible Impact Analysis and Determination

-To avoid redundancy this introductory discussion of our analyses applies to all of the species listed in Error!
-Reference source not found.0, given that many of the anticipated effects of this project on different marine mammal stocks are expected to be relatively similar in nature.
+To avoid redundancy this introductory discussion of our analyses applies to all of the species listed in Table 10, given that many of the anticipated effects of this project on different marine mammal stocks are expected to be relatively similar in nature.
 Pile removal activities have the potential to disturb or displace marine mammals.
 Specifically, the project activities may result in take, in the form of Level B harassment from underwater sounds generated from pile removal.
 Potential takes could occur if individuals are present in the Level B harassment zone when these activities are underway.

 In summary and as described above, the following factors primarily support our preliminary determination that the impacts resulting from this activity are not expected to adversely affect the species or stock through effects on annual rates of recruitment or survival: